 The unique Parmelee-Hill site allows the propagation of Syrah and Zinfandel on southwest and eastern facing slopes and Pinot Noir, Chardonnay, and Roussanne on the exposed rock and clay flats.

-Steve continues to consult on the adjacent Durell Ranch, he has farmed since planting the first vines in 1979.
-He has a little bit of a head start when it comes to Syrah too.
 What is believed to be the first Vineyard Designate Syrah in Sonoma County was produced by Kendall Jackson and Edmunds St. John in the 1980’s from grapes grown by Steve next door on the Durell Ranch.

 Steve and Ned keep an eye on every little detail, farming for world-class quality.
 The wines made from their grapes are the result of their constant commitment to grape growing excellence.